oreanroy/learn_modules/lpyHardway/README.md

 	released.
 	<a href="https://www.geeksforgeeks.org/multithreading-python-set-1/">Read more here</a>

+### Terminologies
+	class    ---  tell python to make a new kind of thing object   --- basic kind of thing, instance of something instance --- what you get when you tell to create a class def      --- to define a fucntion inside a class self     --- variable inside a class of the instance which is being acce		     ssed inheritnace --- concept one class can inherit traits from another class composition --- class can be formed from composition of other class attribute   --- properties classes have usually variables is-a        --- phrase to say something inherits from another, eg, salmo			n is-a fish has-a       --- something is composed of other thing, eg, salmon has-a m			outh

 ### classes in python
 ### When to use classes, when you want to create other with similar properties a### and variables